Immunizations are a safe, effective and healthy way to prevent disease. British Columbia has one of the best immunization programs in the world!

 - Grade 6 students are offered vaccinations against Hepatitis B, Meningococcal C, Chickenpox and for girls, Human Papillomavirus (HPV).
-Here is the link to the HealthLinkBC Grade 6 Immunization page.
+For more information please visit the HealthLinkBC Grade 6 Immunization page.

-For grade 6 and grade 9 students, immunizations are offered at school throughout the school year.
+- Immunizations are offered at school throughout the school year for grade 6 and grade 9 students.
 Consent forms and information are sent home through the schools.
-Please read the information carefully, complete and sign the consent form and return to the school.
+Please read the information carefully, complete and sign the consent form and return to the school

 Instructions for completing online consent form: